$701 Find Cheap Flights from Melbourne Airport (Tullamarine) to Scotland

 • If you’re heading to Scotland to visit Loch Ness, you’ll need to head to Inverness Airport (INV).
 Most flights from Melbourne to Inverness come with at least two stops along the way, in cities like Doha and London.

-Top 5 airlines serving from Melbourne to Scotland
+Reviews of the top 5 airlines flying from Melbourne to Scotland

 See real verified KAYAK customer reviews for airlines flying from Melbourne to Scotland.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.